Kevin J Worthen

-Kevin J WorthenPresident of Brigham Young University
+President of Brigham Young University

-After a promising start to a law career, including positions as a clerk for Judge Malcom R. Wilkey on the U.S. Court of Appeals and as a clerk for Associate Supreme Court Justice Byron R. White, Kevin settled into a law firm in Arizona.
+After a promising start to a law career, including positions as a clerk for Judge Malcom R. Wilkey on the U.S. Court of Appeals and as a clerk for Associate Supreme Court Justice Byron R. White, Worthen settled into a law firm in Arizona.
 Three years later he was invited to return to BYU, this time as a member of the faculty.
 He became distinguished for his contributions to the university and to the field of law as a whole.

 Worthen is known for his expertise in Native American law.
 He studied for a year in South America as a Fulbright scholar, examining cultural and ethnic assimilation of native populations and teaching at the University of Chile Law School.
 He wrote many articles on Native American law and the rights of indigenous peoples but also showed his variety of interests by writing and publishing law articles about marriage, religion, and even sports.
-From 2004 to 2008 he was the dean of the J. Reuben Clark Law School.
+From 2004 to 2008, he was the dean of the J. Reuben Clark Law School.

-In 2014 Kevin J Worthen became the university’s 13th president.
+In 2014, Kevin J Worthen became the university’s thirteenth president.
 He was inaugurated on September 9 of that year.
-As president he has shown his commitment to and confidence in the mission and aims of BYU.
-Also an Area Seventy for The Church of Jesus Christ of Latter-day Saints (as well as a former bishop and former stake president), he sees the university as not only a reputable and growing institution of secular learning but also a laboratory for spiritually perfecting experiences led him to create the Inspiring Learning Initiative, which has blessed the lives of thousands of students across campus.
+As president he showed his commitment to and confidence in the mission and aims of BYU.
+Worthen’s vision of the university as not only a reputable and growing institution of secular learning but also a laboratory for spiritually perfecting experiences led him to create the Inspiring Learning Initiative, which has blessed the lives of thousands of students across campus.
 In an increasingly polarized global climate, Worthen championed unity and identity, creating the BYU Office of Belonging and the BYU brand statement.
 Through his expertise, inspiration, and faith, President Worthen has helped BYU emit a unique light for the benefit of the world.